KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

 to restart the container.

-Go to **Foris**, the **DNS** setting tab and turn on the "Domain of DHCP clients in DNS" if you don't have it enabled already.
+Go to **Foris**, the **DNS** setting tab, and turn on the "Domain of DHCP clients in DNS" if you don't have it enabled already.
 Now, you can access the LXC container by its domain name - **PowerShell**.

-After restart, you can connect to the container by executing:
+After a restart, you can connect to the container by executing:

 ```bash
 lxc-attach -n PowerShell
 ```

-and if your setup was successful, you should see: **root@PowerShell:~#** in your terminal.
+And if your setup was successful, you should see: **root@PowerShell:~#** in your terminal.

-## 3. Deployment of PowerShell libraries to LXC container
+## 3. Deployment of PowerShell libraries to an LXC container

-Now, let's create a directory for PowerShell and set path to it.
+Now, let's create a directory for PowerShell and set the path to it.

 ```bash
 mkdir -p $HOME/powershell/7 && cd $HOME/powershell